PatrikValkovic/grammpy/README.md

 ## Correctness

-This library handle invalid rules
+This library handles invalid rules
-(in situations when terminal/nonterminal is not defined in grammar or rule is syntactically invalid), but not handle obedience into grammar's sets (like contextfree or regular grammar).
+(in situations when terminal/nonterminal is not defined in grammar or rule is syntactically invalid), but does not handle division to grammar sets (like contextfree or regular grammar).

 Library that will deal with obedience or transformations into another type of grammar is in development.